Forward Rate Agreement (FRAs) - Prices

 Bid Forward Period OfferTranscript

-In trading conversations, you'll often hear something like threes, nines the 10th, meaning the trader is looking to enter into a three by nine FRA, starting on the 10th of the start month.
+In trading conversations, you'll often hear something like threes nines the 10th, meaning the trader is looking to enter into a 03x09 FRA, starting on the 10th of the start month.